-How government can help build a better OpenAI, ChatGPT and AI in general
+How government can help build better AI

 Beyond policy, proactive engagement and better data management will make government a good steward and partner in responsible artificial intelligence efforts.